Who Benefits from Sedation Dentistry?

 Sedation Dentistry Options

-Dr. Strober is happy to offer three different types of sedation dentistry.
+Dr. Strober is happy to offer two different types of sedation dentistry.
 We explain the different options, including their benefits and drawbacks below.

 Oral Conscious Sedation